Lawson (store): The Philippines

 Lawson Asia Pacific and Puregold Price Club formed a joint venture under the name PG Lawson Company Inc. They opened their first branch in Manila, on March 30, 2015.
 Under the partnership, Lawson will provide its expertise in convenience store's know-how and product development while Puregold will provide its expertise in product procurement and localized knowledge of retail consumers.
 They plan to open 500 stores by 2020.
 However, in 2018, Puregold sold its 70 percent stake to Lawson after the said company exited the convenience store business.
 Despite the Puregold exit, the Philippine branches of Lawson continued to operate until they found a new partnership.

 In 2019, Lawson has partnered with Ayala Corporation and struck a deal of partnership, continuing to expand its footprint in the country to 500 stores by 2024.
 The store chain is also considering a collaboration with Ayala's online retail business, such as contributing convenience stores to be used as product pickup depots as well as the operational tie-up with a logistics group company.

+India

+In February 2026, Lawson announced plans to enter the Indian market with the first store scheduled to open in Mumbai in 2027 and a long-term goal of operating 10,000 stores nationwide by 2050.